workbooks/client_lib/php/README.markdown

 ## External Script Usage

 There are several ways for external scripts to authenticate with Workbooks.
-Most API scripts should use API Keys to authenticate with Workbooks: Workbooks system administrators can create API Keys in the Workbooks Desktop.
+Most API scripts should use API Keys to authenticate with Workbooks: Workbooks users can create API Keys in the Workbooks Desktop.
 Using API Keys there is no need to explicitly call `login()` or `logout()`.

 ### Using API Keys without a Session